jacobkapitein/the-bible/README.md

 # The Holy Bible on the Web

+**This project is not finished yet.**
+Of course, you can use it, but it's not very user friendly yet.

-Based on SSG with NextJS.
+Based on Static Site Generation with NextJS.

 Currently only the HSV version is available and it's only Dutch.
 The way this works is really basic at this very moment, but I want to expand functionality in the future.